Version 28.9 - See the latest WhatsNew.txt file for a list of changes.

 Download the appropriate free program for your OS and proceed to Step 3:

-Windows 64-bit, Windows 32-bit, Mac OS X Mavericks, Linux 64-bit, or one of the other special versions listed below.
+Windows 64-bit, Windows 32-bit, Mac OS X Mavericks and later, Linux 64-bit, or one of the other special versions listed below.

 More details about these programs, plus and a few more versions for other operating systems, are given here:

 |Mac OS X||28.9||2016-03-29||3.5MB||p95v289.MacOSX.zip||Requires Mac OS X 10.9 (Mavericks) or later|

 |Mac OS X command line version||28.7||2015-10-07||3.5MB||p95v287.MacOSX.noGUI.tar.gz||No GUI.
 Requires Mac OS X 10.7 or later and an Intel CPU.|

 |Mac OS X pre-Mavericks||27.9||2012-12-12||5.1MB||p95v279.MacOSX.zip||Requires Mac OS X 10.3 to 10.8 and an Intel CPU.|